jgmalcolm/jgmalcolm.github.io/_drafts/grad-school.md

     - reproducible experiments!
   - more likely to get cited
   - more likely for others to build upon

-- Contribute to Wikipedia
+## Contribute to Wikipedia
   - provide a road map for newbies and generations to come
   - promote important discoveries and techniques
   - organize your own thoughts

-- Papers and publishing
+## Papers and publishing
   - work backward from conference location
   - read papers from last year's conference in which you want to publish
     - know the bar
     - [lankton-rss]
   - be sure to cite relevant members of program committee
   - co-authorship, friends

-- Writing
+## Writing
   - http://www.shawnlankton.com/2008/02/use-that-sweet-spot
   - http://www.shawnlankton.com/2007/09/formula-to-write-a-paper

-- Productivity
+## Productivity
   - top students
   - focus
   - time
   - balance

+Hamming:

+> Knowledge and productivity are like compound interest.
+Given two people of
+> approximately the same ability and one person who works ten percent more
+> than the other, the latter will more than twice outproduce the former.
+The
+> more you know, the more you learn; the more you learn, the more you can do;
+> the more you can do, the more the opportunity - it is very much like
+> compound interest.

+## Important Math
+ - dot product
+ - calculus of variations
+ - compute and aggregate

-- Thesis
+## Thesis
   - repurpose the intro into book chapters (advisor connections)

-- Defense
+## Defense

-- Career
+## Career
   - industry vs postdoc [r01-rate]
   - consulting http://www.shawnlankton.com/2009/08/getting-a-consulting-job-0
   - Hamming

-- What can I say I learned from it all?
+## What can I say I learned from it all?
   - problem solving
   - no fear or intimidation of ideas or science
   - develop a long term research plan with milestones